Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture7.md

 data GameRedeemer = Play GameChoice | Reveal BuiltinByteString | ClaimFirst | ClaimSecond
     deriving Show
 ```
-We implemented a custom type that we call GameRedeemer, and that corresponds to the transitions we saw in the diagram
+We implemented a custom type that we call ```GameRedeemer```, and that corresponds to the transitions we saw in the diagram

-- Play is when the second player moves and as an argument it has a GameChoice.
+- ```Play``` is when the second player moves and as an argument it has a ```GameChoice```.
 The second player can play zero or one, so that will be play zero or play one
-- Reveal is for the case when the first player has one and must prove that by revealing its nonce so we us a byte string argument
+- ```Reveal``` is for the case when the first player has one and must prove that by revealing its nonce so we us a byte string argument
-- ClaimFirst is the case when the second player does not make a move; so the first player can claim back his stake
+- ```ClaimFirst``` is the case when the second player does not make a move; so the first player can claim back his stake
-- ClaimSecond is for the case that the first player does not reveal his choice because he knows he has lost; so the second player can get his winnings
+- ```ClaimSecond``` is for the case that the first player does not reveal his choice because he knows he has lost; so the second player can get his winnings

 Then we have two helper functions: